Navigation

 Intent

-We aim for Geography at Oakley Infant School to inspire in pupils a curiosity and fascination about the world around them which will remain with them for the rest of their lives.
+At Oakley Infant School the children will learn about the world around them and the people who live in it.
 Geography has a clear journey across the school, learning about their local environment, their community as well as the wider world.
-Geography is taught through exciting and engaging topics where the children will gain locational knowledge, an understanding of similarities and differences of human and physical geography, a good understanding of geographical vocabulary and Geographical skills and fieldwork experience.
-The children will have the opportunity to work collaboratively, ask questions and make links to help them make sense of the world around them.
-We aim to produce independent and evaluative thinkers who have empathy for how others live to develop an awareness, respect and curiosity for different cultures and societies and the physical world around them.
+Children will gain locational knowledge, an understanding of similarities and differences of human and physical geography, a good understanding of geographical vocabulary and geographical skills and fieldwork experience.

 • gain an excellent knowledge of the location the world’s seven continents and five oceans